tomhrr/dale/doc/1-7-macros.md

 that of a function insofar as one or more of the macro's parameters is untyped, then both may be defined.

+For dispatch, the procedure to call is selected from the set of procedures that can be called using the following logic:

+   * non-varargs functions are preferred to varargs functions;
+   * varargs functions are preferred to macros;
+   * macros with fewer `(p DNode)` parameters are preferred to other macros;
+   * if there are multiple macros with the same number of `(p DNode)` parameters, the one with the earliest typed parameter is preferred.

 ### Idempotence

 Macros may be evaluated more than once per call site by the compiler,